UpperMoon0/TTS-Provider/README.md

 - **Edge TTS**: Loaded immediately at startup since it's lightweight
 - **Sesame CSM-1B**: Loaded on-demand when the first request using it is received
+- **Zonos TTS**: Loaded on-demand when the first request using it is received